-Doctoral students (D.M., D.M.E., Ph.D.) must complete all course work and begin qualifying examinations within seven calendar years from the date of matriculation in the doctoral program.
+D.M. students must complete all course work (including those courses transferred from other schools, but not including those on the master's degree) and begin qualifying examinations within a period of seven calendar years from the date of matriculation in the doctoral program.